 Secure Data Disposal

 Implement secure data disposal practices when data is no longer required.
-Ensure that sensitive information is permanently and securely deleted from the private network or database.
-This can be achieved through techniques such as data shredding, overwriting, or using specialized data disposal tools.
+Ensure that sensitive information, like financial information, is permanently and securely deleted from the private network or database.
+This can be achieved through data shredding, overwriting, or specialized data disposal tools.

 DBAs should also consider the disposal of physical storage media, such as hard drives or tapes, which may contain sensitive data.
-Proper disposal methods, such as degaussing or physical destruction, should be employed to prevent stolen data from recovery.
+Proper disposal methods, such as degaussing or physical destruction, should be employed to prevent stolen data from being recovered.

 It is essential to document, perform data discovery, and maintain records of data disposal activities to demonstrate compliance with data privacy regulations and provide an audit trail of data handling practices.